 After serving in the Adjutant General Corps, U.S. Army, Charlie produced industrial films in Europe and returned to the U.S. as assistant director for WCAU-TV in Philadelphia.
-In 1959 Charlie began working as stage manager/assistant director for several off-Broadway and summer stock began working several off-Proanager, summer s ge ... and surm... ion manager for any isor of off-Broadway and ed as production stock or 11 director for director for several off-Broadway and summer stock productions.
+In 1959 Charlie began working as stage manager/assistant director for several off-Broadway and summer stock productions.
+He served as production manager for 11 anager, summer s ge ... and surni... ion manager t off-Broadway ed as produc director for several off-Broadway and summer stock productions.
 He served as production manager for 11 Broadway shows, including production supervisor of Jesus Christ Superstar.
 The next years brought great success in directing.
-When appointed executive director and general manager of Pittsburgh Civic Light Opera (PCLO), Charlie had already directed more than 40 musicals and plays in the U.S., already directeu more than Canada, Argentina and Mexico.

-Charlie's vision and energy fostered the remarkable growth of the PCLO.
+When appointed executive director and general manager of Pittsburgh Civic Light Opera (PCLO), Charlie had already directed more than 40 musicals and plays in the U.S., anada, Argentina and Mexico.
+Charlie's vision and energ owth of the PCLO.
+From anada, for the policy of the production of A Music, and the policy of the productions in the U.S., and the annual production of A Music, the production of the Charlie's vision and energy fostered the remarkable growth of the PCLO.
 From 1982-1996, he produced 85 musicals, toured 9 productions in the U.S., and began the tradition of the annual production of A Musical Christmas Carol.
 Charlie created several outreach and arts education programs and founded the PCLO Academy of Musical Theater.
 In 1988 Charlie inaugurated the Richard Rodgers Award and during his leadership brought to Pittsburgh famous awardees, including Mary Martin, Julie Andrews, and Sir Andrew Lloyd Webber.
 In his dedication to arts education, Charlie founded the Gene Kelly Awards for Excellence in High School Musicals in 1991, which have been recreated in more than 40 cities across the country.
 Topping off his very successful tenure, Charlie spearheaded the magnificent and unforgettable CLO Golden Anniversary Celebration in 1996.
-The current executive producer of the PCLO describes Charlie as "a visionary leader whose contributions to PCLO anada, Argentina and Mexico.
-Charlie's vision and energowth of the PCLO.
-From unforgettable CLO Golden Anniversary Celebration in 1996.
-The current executive producer of the PCLO describes Charlie as "a visionary leader whose contributions to PCLO and the broader arts community will be remembered for generations."
+The current executive producer of the PCLO describes Charlie as "a visionary leader whose contributions to PCLO remarkable current executive producer of the PCLO describes as "a visionary leader whose contributions to PCLO ne broader arts community will be remembered for attions."
 He adds, "He will be deeply missed."

-His many awards and honors include the following: Phoenix Award for the Buenos Aires production of Jesus Christ Superstar, The New Jersey Music Critics Award for Best Musical Production, Producer of the Year from the National Council of Children and Television, Man of The Year in the Arts from Vectors and the Pittsburgh New Works Festival Lifetime Achievement Award estival Lifetime Achievement Award.
+many awards and honors include the following: Charlie as and the broader generations."
+He arts organizations.

+Phoenix Award for the Buenos Aires production of Jesus Christ Superstar, The New Jersey Music Critics Award for Best Musical Production, Producer of the Year from the National Council of Children and Television, Man of The Year in the Arts from Vectors and the Pittsburgh New Works estival Lifetime Achievement Award.